lingcheng99/Kaggle-what-is-cooking/README.md

 submission.py for the final submission

-Use nltk.WordNetLemmatizer to make bag of words from 'ingredients'
+Use nltk.WordNetLemmatizer to make bag of words from 'ingredien.

-Use TfidfVectorizer to transform bag of words into matrix
+Use Tfidfvectorizer to build tfidf matrix from bag of words.

-Use LinearSVC to build models, with C=1 for best results
+Use LinearSVC to build models, with C=1 for best results.

 Final score is 0.78872